-For International Tongue Twister Day, don’t get your tongue tied this November 8.
+For International Tongue Twister Day, celebrated every second Sunday in November, don’t get your tongue tied this November 12.
 We’re not talking about rolling or curling your taste-tester.
 In fact, we’re looking at Peter Piper, the woodchuck, and all their friends.
 Tongue twisters are a silly way to pass the time or practice pronunciation.
 Shoot, you can even use them to practice a foreign language!
 It’s time to celebrate all the twisty things you can say with your tongue.

 History of International Tongue Twister Day

 Tongue twisters, the popular nonsensical sayings that are ridiculously hard to say (or deceptively easy, whichever way you want to look at it) might seem to be simply alliterative strings of words meant to trip up, well, your tongue but, as it turns out, tongue twisters are not random, which is why the popular ones — like Peter Piper and the woodchuck — have been around for a hot minute.

 Tongue twisters have technically been around since as early as the 19th century when John Harris published “Peter Piper’s Practical Principles of Plain and Perfect Pronunciation,” which included a twisty tongue tango for every letter of the alphabet.
 And while the book was meant to help children learn the fundamentals of speech mechanics, its titular twister garnered quite the attention and inspired a lot of lore about its namesake.

 Speculation aside, it turns out Peter Piper was based on French horticulturalist Pierre Poivre, whose last name actually means ‘pepper’ in French.
 Pierre was said to be exploring the viability of growing American spices in the French Mediterranean.